Space-time as a structured relativistic continuum: Special solutions: semisimple Lie groups with trivial central extensions

-$f^{A}{}_{,s}$ being scalars.
+{\bf Remark:} Let us notice that holonomic fields $\phi$ admit adapted charts in which $\phi^{A}{}_{i}$'s are constant.
+If we consider slightly perturbed fields $\phi'^{A}{}_{i}= \phi^{A}{}_{i} + u^{A}{}_{i}$ then, in the first order of approximation, infinitesimal diffeomorphisms of $M$ result in the following transformation rule for perturbations $u^{A}$: $u^{A}{}_{i} \mapsto u^{A}{}_{i}+ f^{A}{}_{,i}$, where $f^{A}{}_{,s}$ are scalars.
 This resembles the gradient gauge rule for covector fields.
 The general covariance of rigorous equations leads to the gradient invariance of their Jacobi equations.
 This possibility of deriving the Abelian gauge invariance from the general covariance (i.e., from the invariance under ${\rm Diff}M$) is interesting in itself and can lead to some reflections and hypotheses.
 Unfortunately, such solutions do not exist in ${\rm GL}^{+}(n,\mathbb{R})$-invariant models, because it is obvious from the very beginning that $\phi$ must be non-holonomic; otherwise $g[\phi]$ certainly could not be nonsingular.